OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 ### Limitations to formatting the dialog message using Markdown

 > [!NOTE]
-> Support for Markdown in a Smart Alerts dialog is currently in preview in Outlook on the web and on Windows (new and classic).
-Features in preview shouldn't be used in production add-ins.
-We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the Feedback section at the end of this page).
->
-> To test this feature in classic Outlook on Windows, you must install Version 2403 (Build 17330.10000) or later.
-Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/windows) and select the **Beta Channel** option in your Outlook client to access Office beta builds.
+> Support for Markdown in a Smart Alerts dialog was introduced in [requirement set 1.15](/javascript/api/requirement-sets/outlook/requirement-set-1.15/outlook-requirement-set-1.15).
+Learn more about its [supported clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#outlook-client-support).

-You can use Markdown to format the message of a Smart Alerts dialog.
+You can use Markdown to format the message of a Smart Alerts dialog through the `errorMessageMarkdown` option of the `event.completed` call.
 However, only the following elements are supported.

 - Bold, italic, or bold and italic text.
 Both the [asterisk (*) and underscore (_) formats](https://www.markdownguide.org/basic-syntax/#emphasis) are supported.